-Carlos Sainz Jr entered Formula 1 with Toro Rosso as a Red Bull junior in 2015 as team-mate to Max Verstappen.
+Carlos Sainz Jr. entered Formula 1 with Toro Rosso as a Red Bull junior in 2015 as a teammate to Max Verstappen.

-A solid debut season saw the Spaniard finish 15th and earn him a second year with the team.
-Two sixth-place finishes - at the US and Brazilian Grands Prix - earned Sainz his best results of his first two years as he improved his championship position to 12th.
+A solid debut season saw the Spaniard finish 15th, earning him a second year with the team.
+Two sixth-place finishes—at the US and Brazilian Grands Prix—earned Sainz his best results of his first two years as he improved his championship position to 12th.

-As partner to Lando Norris, Sainz helped return McLaren to form in 2019.
-Arguably, Sainz was one of the best performers of the season, finishing sixth in the standings ahead of Pierre Gasly and Alex Albon, who had both stints with Red Bull during the season.
+As a partner with Lando Norris, Sainz helped return McLaren to form in 2019.
+Arguably, Sainz was one of the best performers of the season, finishing sixth in the standings ahead of Pierre Gasly and Alex Albon, who both had stints with Red Bull during the season.
 Sainz was regularly the best of the rest behind the top three teams, with a maiden podium finish at the Brazilian Grand Prix the highlight of the year.

 His performances at McLaren were enough for Ferrari to come calling for his services.

 Sainz was hugely impressive during his first year with Ferrari, taking four podiums and finishing fifth in the drivers' standings, outscoring his teammate Charles Leclerc.

 Net worth Carlos Sainz

 A F1 driver's contract and salary with a team is, of course, confidential information, but the contract of Carlos Sainz Jr. is believed to be worth $14 million (salary $8m, bonuses $6m), although personal sponsors will inevitably boost his annual income.

 Carlos Sainz Jr. is extremely protective of his private life, so don't expect to see regular Instagram pictures showing him and his current girlfriend.

 Sainz has though been romantically linked with the Scottish model Rebecca Donaldson.